johnny353535/yoi/docs/_pages/elements/checkList.md

 ---

 # CheckList

-Use this element to render an unordered list into a styled list with checkmarks.
+<p class="intro">Use this element to render an unordered list into a styled list with checkmarks.</p>

 | Styles         | [checkList.less]({{ pathToSourceFile }}assets/less/elements/checkList.less) |
 | Base CSS-Class | `.checkList`                                                                |
 | Modifiers      | `-`                                                                         |

 ## Basic Example

 This is how a basic `.checkList` looks like and how you write the markup:

 ```html